U.S. stock bounce likely just 'bear market rally,' says Morgan Stanley strategist - NewsBreak

 U.S. stock bounce likely just 'bear market rally,' says Morgan Stanley strategist

-NEW YORK (Reuters) - A rebound in U.S. stocks may have another 5% to go but likely remains just a “bear market rally,” according to Morgan Stanley’s equity strategist, who sees negative trends in corporate earnings and economic indicators.
+NEW YORK, May 31 (Reuters) - A rebound in U.S. stocks may have another 5% to go but likely remains just a "bear market rally," according to Morgan Stanley's equity strategist, who sees negative trends in corporate earnings and economic indicators.

 In a note published before the market opened on Tuesday, Morgan Stanley Equity Strategist Michael Wilson said the index could rise another 5% as "it's not surprising we are now seeing some relief given how oversold the market had become."